 b) Allowing for a stronger personal touch

-While online networking done right can be a great means for creating relationships, it’s still not as personal as offline networking.
-Human relationships have always been influenced by face-to-face interactions, allowing people to develop a stronger and better connection.
+While online networking done right can be a great means of creating relationships, it’s still not as personal as offline networking.
+Human relationships have always been influenced by face-to-face interactions, allowing people to develop stronger and better connections.
 As a job seeker, offline networking can be a great way to leverage the benefits of face-to-face interactions to get a competitive edge.

 c) Increasing response rate